2016 Chevrolet Tahoe Oil Change

 Types of Motor Oil for Chevrolets

 Wondering what motor oil brands you can find at Firestone Complete Auto Care?
 We carry the best because your Tahoe deserves the best.
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
 They are proven winners.
-For instance, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
-[1] Pennzoil is another option.
-Unlike traditional synthetic motor oils, the Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, which helps lead to better performance.
-But don't forget about Shell Rotella for heavy-duty engines.
-It's specifically designed for diesel and gasoline engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For instance, The Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, unlike traditional synthetic motor oils, which helps lead to better performance.
+For heavy-duty engines, there's Shell Rotella.
+It's expressly designed for gasoline and diesel engines that need to withstand rugged conditions, and is uniquely fortified to offer heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
 For help selecting the right motor oil for your 2016 Chevrolet Tahoe, defer to Chevrolet's recommendations.

 Where Can I Get a Chevrolet Tahoe Oil Change